-The daily surface water abstraction limit was not exceeded (19,440 m3/day) throughout the monitoring period.
-The maximum daily abstraction was recorded as approximately 6,743 m3/day.
-The daily surface water abstraction rate was not exceeded (<225 L/s at times when the flow rate in the Pātea River is greater than 765 L/s).
-The maximum rate recorded was 123 L/s.
+The daily surface water abstraction limit was not exceeded (19,440m3/day) throughout the monitoring period.
+The maximum daily abstraction was recorded as approximately 6,862m3/day (September 2023).
+The daily surface water abstraction rate was not exceeded (<225L/s) at times when the flow rate in the Pātea River is greater than 765L/s).
+The maximum rate recorded was 115L/s (August 2023).

-The total volume of abstracted surface water during this monitoring period was 337,061 m3.
-This is a decrease of 61% when compared to the previous monitoring period where 858,226 m3 was abstracted.
+The total volume of abstracted surface water during this monitoring period was 1,216,862m3.
+This was a significant increase of 879,801m3 when compared to the previous monitoring period due largely to increased operational days of the TCC.
+However, it still remains well below the consented annual abstraction volume of 7,095,600m3.